Compassion Cultivation Training

 Registration Details

-Date and Time: The program runs from October 15th to December 3rd, 2024, on Tuesday evenings from 5:00 to 7:00 pm Pacific Time.
+Date and Time: The program runs from May 15th to July 10th, 2025, on Thursday evenings from 5:00 to 7:00 pm Pacific Time.
+We will not meet on June 6th.

 Investment: Your investment for the 8-week Compassion Cultivation Training course is $320.